-Open Awards do permit Providers to work with other organisations in delivering highquality provision.
+Open Awards do permit Providers to work with other organisations in delivering high-quality provision.
 However, you must seek prior approval from us before allowing a third party to deliver any part of Open Awards' qualifications, including assessments and internal quality assurance.
+This can be requested via the "Provider Change: Major" event via the Actions and Tracking Screen of the Open Awards Secure Portal.